jibrennan/jibrennan/README.md

 - 👋 Hi, I’m @jibrennan
-- 👀 I’m interested in recurring revenue, entitlemtents, API integration and building useful solutions from what's already available.
+- 👀 I’m interested in recurring revenue, entitlemtents, API integration and building useful solutions for the LMR market from what's already available.
-- 🌱 I’m currently learning everything.
-I have a strong background in LMR and I'm building my background in business.
-I'm very much a beginner with massive personal goals.
+- 🌱 I’m currently learning HTML, websockets, REST, Angular, SIP, Android, C++, and JS.
-- 💞️ I’m looking to collaborate on anything useful and potentially profitible.
+- 💞️ I’m looking to collaborate on anything useful and potentially profitable.
 - 📫 How to reach me ...

 <!---